Woman with a Fan (Metzinger, 1912): Description

 Femme à l'Éventail is an oil painting on canvas with dimensions 90.7 × 64.2 cm.
 As the title indicates, the painting represents a woman holding a fan.
 She is shown in half-length sitting on what appears to be a green bench.
 She is wearing an elaborate gown with a Polka dot pattern consisting of an array of blue-filled circles, and holds in her right hand a folded fan.
-The left hand of the woman holds a paper that bares the artists signature (lower left).
+The left hand of the woman holds a paper that bears the artist's signature (lower left).
 She wears a hat with feathers or plumes of fashionable dressed Parisian women.
 She is placed in an outdoor setting with buildings, windows and green shutters in the 'background'.
 The work is similar stylistically with another work exhibited at the same Salon d'Automne, Dancer in a café (Albright-Knox Art Gallery, Buffalo New York).